indig0fox/ATGM_A3/README.md

 ## BRIEFING
 The briefing text can be customized in `description\CfgBriefing.hpp`.
 It will be displayed on the "Briefing" section of the map diary.

-## ACRE2 AUTO-SETUP
+## ACRE2 AND TFAR BETA AUTO-SETUP
-Standardized platoon-net setup will be auto-configured if ACRE2 is loaded as an addon for the server and clients.
+Standardized platoon-net setup will be auto-configured if either addon is loaded for the server and clients.

+### ACRE2
 PRC-343s will be removed, all players will have a PRC-152, and PRC-117F LR radios can be assigned to leadership in EDEN editor/placed in a box.

+### TFAR BETA
+Radio assignment will not change.
+SR and LR radios will be autotuned so channels correspond to the proper frequencies for easy switching.

+### PRESET FREQUENCIES

-    CHAN 1 - DEFAULT
+    CHAN 1 - DEFAULT - 40
-    CHAN 2 - ALPHA SQD
+    CHAN 2 - ALPHA SQD - 51
-    CHAN 3 - BRAVO SQD
+    CHAN 3 - BRAVO SQD - 52
-    CHAN 4 - CHARLIE SQD
+    CHAN 4 - CHARLIE SQD - 53
-    CHAN 5 - DELTA SQD
+    CHAN 5 - DELTA SQD - 54
-    CHAN 6 - PLATOON
+    CHAN 6 - PLATOON - 41
-    CHAN 7 - CAS
+    CHAN 7 - CONVOY - 60
-    CHAN 8 - FIRES
+    CHAN 8 - MEDICAL - 61

 ## AUTOMATIC SUPPLY BOX FILLING